nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 - How does an influx of migrants impact the happiness score of the host country in subsequent years?
 Adjust for economic impact, unemployment rates, and social integration programs.

+**(2) Are people migrating to happier countries?**
+- Chord plot with unhapping countries with people flowing to happier ones?

 **(3) Happiness and Genetic Diversity:**
 After exploring the direct impact of migration on happiness, this question delves deeper into understanding if there's any inherent relationship between a country's happiness score and the genetic diversity of its population.
 - Is there a correlation between a nation's average happiness score and the genetic diversity of its population?
 Control for socioeconomic factors and historical events that might have impacted both happiness and genetic diversity.